-First of all, while the major differences between China and Scandinavia need to be kept in mind when lessons are drawn, the two economies share important characteristics concerning the state of the economy at the start of the process of financial deregulation: a bank-dominated financial system, strong credit controls, lack of risk management experience, lack of financial knowledge, and exchange controls while being open on the current account.
+First of all, while the major differences between China and Scandinavia need to be borne in mind when lessons are being identified, the two economies share important characteristics as far as the state of the economy at the start of the process of financial deregulation is concerned: namely a bank-dominated financial system, strong credit controls, lack of risk management experience, lack of financial knowledge, and exchange controls, while at the same time being open on the current account.
 As a result, the incentives and processes unleashed by financial liberalization are likely to be similar.

-Second, the Nordic reform experience is easily accessible and holds lessons of a general nature.
-The failures and mistakes during the financial liberalization in the Nordic countries have been openly revealed by memoirs and comments published by politicians and bankers involved in the process, by government reports and by academic studies.
+Second, the Nordic reform experience is easily accessible and imparts lessons of a general nature.
+The failures and mistakes that occurred during the financial liberalization in the Nordic countries have been openly revealed by memoirs and comments published by politicians and bankers involved in the process, by government reports and by academic studies.
 The message from this literature may help Chinese policy-makers understand the dangers of financial liberalization and thus minimize the risks of managing financial deregulation.

-Third, the history of boom-bust cycles across countries, across time and across various institutional frameworks suggests that financial crises have some general characteristics.
+Third, the history of boom-bust cycles across countries, across time and across various institutional frameworks suggests that financial crises possess some general characteristics.
 As long as there is a credit market, there will be a risk of boom-bust cycles.
-The issue for China is not to completely avoid boom-bust patterns - this is an impossible task - but to understand how boom-bust cycles interact with the financial liberalization process, how loose monetary policy may fuel credit booms, how to read the onset of a coming credit boom, to understand the policy actions that would minimize the cost of financial liberalization.
-A careful analysis of the record of financial deregulation and boom-bust cycles in the Nordic countries as well as in other countries can provide such lessons for China.
+The issue for China is not to completely avoid boom-bust patterns - that is an impossible task - but to understand how boom-bust cycles interact with the financial liberalization process, how loose monetary policy may fuel credit booms, how to read the onset of a coming credit boom, so as to understand the policy actions that would minimize the cost of financial liberalization.
+A careful analysis of the record of financial deregulation and boom-bust cycles in the Nordic countries, as well as in other countries, can provide such lessons for China.

-Fourth, the successful record of Denmark demonstrates that financial opening does not need to end in a deep crisis, given that the right macroeconomic and regulatory policies are in place.
+Fourth, the successful record of Denmark demonstrates that financial opening does not need to end in a deep crisis, as long as the right macroeconomic and regulatory policies are in place.
 The Danish exception thus holds an important lesson for China as well.

-Fifth, the Nordic countries preserved consensus around the policies adopted to handle the financial crisis as well as consensus around an open financial system after the financial crisis.
+Fifth, the Nordic countries maintained consensus around the policies adopted to handle the financial crisis, as well as consensus around an open financial system after the financial crisis.
 Thus, the crisis did not give rise to a political backlash against financial openness.
-As Chinese policy-makers are concerned with keeping social tensions at a minimum, the Nordic record may be of special interest on this account.
+Since Chinese policy-makers are concerned with keeping social tensions to a minimum, the Nordics' record may be of particular interest on this account.